photonPrograms/MovieReviewSentiments/README.md

 # MovieReviewSentiments
-Comparison of LSTM, CNN, and LSTM-CNN on Sentiment Analysis
+Comparison of LSTM, CNN, and LSTM-CNN on Sentiment Analysis<br />
+With StreamLit Based GUI App